aurelia/store/doc/article/en-US/aurelia-store-plugin.md

   </source-code>
 </code-listing>

+> Info
-> Your onChanged handler will be called before the target property is changed.
+> Your `onChanged` handler will be called before the target property is changed.
 This way you have access to both the current and previous state.

 Next, let's find out how to produce state changes.